ABRG-Models/AttractorScaffolding/README.md

-# Simulation and paper source for the paper

-**Self-organization can guide natural selection**
+# Simulation and paper source for the paper 'Self-organization can guide natural selection'

 The directories here are: